Westcar Papyrus: Material description

 Papyrus Westcar is a reused papyrus made of the plant Cyperus papyrus.
 The scroll of Westcar has been separated into three parts.
 During the life of Lepsius and Erman it was in two parts; it is not known when and why the scroll was separated into three fragments.
 The text written on the papyrus includes twelve columns in all.
 The first part contains on the recto (the front) columns one to three, the second part contains on its recto columns four and five and the third part contains on the verso (the back) columns six to nine and on the recto, the final columns, ten to twelve.
 The papyrus textile is grainy, of greyish-yellowish colour and very fragile.
 Part one was fixed onto linen and placed between two glass panes.
 At five spots the papyrus was fixed to the glass with methyl cellulose.
 Part two was fixed to a cardboard and wooden plate and is covered by a glass pane.
 Part three was simply placed between two glass panes and was completely glued to them.
 The adhesive used for this has partially lost its transparency and a whitish haze has appeared.
 The edges of all three parts were left free for air circulation.
 Because of the paper lamination during the eighteenth century, all the papyrus fragments are partially damaged; at several spots the material is torn, distorted, and squashed.
 Some of the fibres are now lying over the inscription.
 All of the artifact shows large gaps and the rim of the scrolls is badly frayed.
 Because of the gaps, many parts of the text are now missing.

 The text itself is completely written in black iron gall ink and carbon black ink and divided by rubra into ten paragraphs.
 Between the neatly written sentences red traces of an older text are visible.
 It looks as if Papyrus Westcar is a palimpsest; the unknown ancient Egyptian author obviously tried but partially failed to wipe the older text off.
 The clean and calligraphical handwriting shows that the author was a highly educated professional.

 Context Surrounding the Papyrus

 These stories come to King Khufu from his sons.
 Khufu was an actual monarch during the 4th Dynasty, but these stories and the papyrus itself were written in the 13th Dynasty.
 This retelling of life in the 4th Dynasty does not exist in reality.
-Rather, these stories are meant to entertain the king as he is bored.
-Each son brings a story to the king detailing past events from other kings, magicians, and a love affair.
+Rather, these stories are meant to entertain the king.
+Each son brings a story to the king detailing past events from other kings, works of magicians, and a love affair.